SpookedDoor/Andrew-Discord-Bot/README.md

 Speaking of which... we now added ``aiSettings.js`` which makes it a lot easier to work with other AI services and switch models quickly!

-I recommend using local AIs as there are practically no costs or limits (other than your GPU of course) but if you decide to go with an online AI service, I would highly recommend [Google Gemini](https://aistudio.google.com) as rate limits for free users are pretty decent for now.
+I recommend using local AIs as there are practically no costs or limits (other than your GPU of course) but if you decide to go with an online AI service, I would highly recommend [Nvidia API](https://build.nvidia.com/models) or [Google Gemini](https://aistudio.google.com) as rate limits for free users are pretty decent for now.
+I would lean more on using Nvidia right now, as it is less censored than Gemini.
+However, either option is good.
 Openrouter is also free to use but it does have its limits, and OpenAI is by far the worst and most expensive option.

 Also, 🖕 Chutes for being no longer free.